YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Hand luggage may be enough for some patients, but a checked bag is often more practical if the clinic provides shampoos, lotions, or liquids larger than airline cabin limits.
 Ask the clinic before you fly.

-Can you combine a hair transplant with a holiday?
+Combining a hair transplant with a holiday

 Light walking is different from tourism that keeps you outside all day.
 A short gentle walk near the hotel may be fine.
 Long sightseeing days, gym training, swimming, sauna, and sweating are different categories and should be delayed according to the clinic’s instructions.